Lambda-School-Labs/labs9-dont-eat-that/README.md

 #### Food API

-**Solution:** Edamam Nutritional Analysis API
+**Solution:** Edamam Nutritional Analysis API, Spoonacular API **Why did you choose this API over others?**

-**Why did you choose this API over others?**
+- Great parsing through ingredients with NLP to get nutrient analysis of a recipe (Edamam)

-- Great parsing through ingredients with NLP to get nutrient analysis of a recipe
+- Ease of use and ok documentation (both)
-- Ease of use and ok documentation
+- Had the specific features needed to implement for app
-- Free tier very limited, applied for developer tier
+- Free tier very limited, applied for developer tier (Edamam) and student tier (Spoonacular)

 **What other APIs could you have used and why not?**

-- USDA: Bad ingredients returned on search
+- USDA: Bad ingredients returned on search, limited API
-- Spoonacular: Free up to only 50 requests and 500 results per day and charged if over limit, moderate ease of use
+- Nutritionix: Very limited API

 ### Back-end API